govau/observatory-website/content/resources.md

 # Resources

-## Google Analytics for Government Dropin sessions
+## Google Analytics for Government Drop-in sessions

 Our Q&A drop-in sessions for data practioners across the APS.
 This list will be continually updated with Questions that have been asked in previous sessions.